 - Lab tests, including complete blood cell counts and liver function, may be performed while you take Isentress.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Isentress should be used with extreme caution in CHILDREN younger than 2 years old and in those who weigh less than 22 pounds (10 kilograms); safety and effectiveness in these children have not been confirmed.
+- Isentress should be used with extreme caution in CHILDREN younger than 4 weeks old; safety and effectiveness in these children have not been confirmed.

 Possible side effects of Isentress:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dizziness; headache; nausea; tiredness; trouble sleeping.

 Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); back pain; blood in the urine; change in the amount of urine produced; decreased coordination; fever, chills, or persistent sore throat; general feeling of being unwell; mental or mood changes (eg, anxiety, paranoia, depression); mouth sores or blisters; muscle aches, pain, tenderness, or weakness; red, swollen, blistered, or peeling skin; redness or swelling of the eyes; severe or persistent dizziness; severe or persistent tiredness or weakness; shortness of breath; suicidal thoughts or actions; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent nausea or vomiting, stomach pain, yellowing of the skin or eyes); unusual bruising or bleeding.